kalin-mv/crud-reactjs-redux/Readme.md

-It's the small example project that demonstrates how to implement CRUD operations using ReactJS and Redux.
+It's the small example project that demonstrates how to implement CRUD operations using ReactJS and Redux-Saga.
 The example is developed based following tools:

 * [ReactJS](https://reactjs.org)
 * [Redux](https://redux.js.org)